 (i) Buyer shall only be permitted to Dispatch each Unit a maximum twice in any one (1) day;

 (ii) Buyer must Dispatch any Unit for a minimum of four (4) consecutive hours per start.
-Once started, if a Unit becomes unoperational due to an Excused Event, Seller shall not be obligated to start any other Unit not already operational.
 Unless excused by Force Majeure any Dispatch for any Unit shall be deemed to have been for a minimum of four (4) hours;

 (iii) Buyer shall only be permitted to request Dispatch of each Unit a maximum of one hundred and fifty (150) times in any one Annual Period.
 For the avoidance of doubt, this is an absolute number and applies to each Unit separately;